marmitar/vkPost/README.md

 #### Ingame Input

-The [HOME key](https://en.wikipedia.org/wiki/Home_key) can be used to disable and re-enable the applied effects, the key can also be changed in the config file.
+The [HOME](https://en.wikipedia.org/wiki/Home_key) key can be used to disable and re-enable the applied effects, the key can also be changed in the config file.
 This is based on X11 so it won't work on pure wayland.
 It **should** however at least not crash without X11.

 #### Debug Output

-The amount of debug output can be set with the `VKPOST_LOG_LEVEL` env var, e.g. `VKPOST_LOG_LEVEL=debug`.
+The amount of debug output can be set with the `VKPOST_LOG_LEVEL` environment variable, e.g. `VKPOST_LOG_LEVEL=debug`.

 Possible values are: `trace, debug, info, warn, error, none`.

 By default the logger outputs to stderr, a file as output location can be set with the `VKPOST_LOG_FILE` env var, e.g. `VKPOST_LOG_FILE="vkPost.log"`.